14: Hunter Hartley, Hunter Hartley

 “Sure thing, man,” one of them replied.

 “Mike, this is Chris and Ryan.
-Chris, Ryan, this is Mike Walters.
+Chris, Ryan… Mike Walters.
 He’s the new guy,” Hunter said.

-And this is awkward.
-We already have a Chris and Ryan on WOE.BEGONE.
+And… this is awkward.
+Sorry, guys, we already have a Chris and Ryan on WOE.BEGONE?
 These were not they.
-Clearly the writers of reality did not take into account the fact that putting more people in my life with these names would make it harder to tell my life story in the form of a podcast.
-They didn’t say their last names, either, and I didn’t ask because that would be a weird thing to do.
-So, I will call them… Blorpo and Donder.
-I really hope that they don’t become important enough that I regret that decision.
+Clearly the writers of reality did not take into account the fact that putting more people in my life with these exact names would make it harder to tell my life story in the form of a podcast?
+They didn’t say their last names, either, and I didn’t ask, because that would be a weird thing to do.
+So, I’m gonna call ’em… Blorpo and… Donder.
+I really hope they don’t become important enough that I regret that decision.

 “So what brings you to O.V.E.R.?”
 Blorpo asked.

-I gave a truncated version of the “start a new life” spiel.
+I gave a truncated version of the “start a new life” spiel from last episode?

 “That’s so interesting.
-I think a lot of us are like that,” Hunter said, seemingly having forgotten that I had already told him that story.
+I think a lot of us are like that,” Hunter said, seemingly having forgotten that I’d already told him that story.
 He then told his story of mental illness, giving no indication that he had told me that story the day before.

 “Personally, it was to get away from my old friends,” Donder said.

 “Yeah, basically.
-Nothing too hard, but the whole situation was making me live wrong and it was starting to get unhealthy.
+Nothing too hard, but the whole situation was making me live wrong, and it was starting to make me really unhealthy.
 I’m getting too old to live like I did when I was 25,” Donder said.

 Blorpo didn’t tell his story, which means that it was either too boring or too dark for the conversation.

 “Yeah.
-New job jitters, but everyone I’ve met have been really nice.
-I mean, I’ve only met the 3 of you, so…” I trailed off.
+New job jitters, but everyone I’ve met has been really nice.
+I mean, I’ve only met the three of you, so…” I trailed off.

 “Do some people get vehicles?”
 I ask.

-“Yeah, but usually it’s people who have been here awhile that get golf carts.
-They want everyone to be able to keep a close eye on every little part of their area, which means walking.
+“Yeah, but usually it’s people who’ve been here awhile that get golf carts.
+They want everyone to be able to keep a close eye on every little part of their areas, and that means walking.
 This asshole got a golf cart on his first day.
-I don’t know why,” Donder pointed his thumb at Blorpo.
+I don’t know why.”
+Donder pointed his thumb at Blorpo.

 “Because I was a game warden for two years before I came out here,” Blorpo said.
 “Not all of us are here fresh off a G.E.D.”

-“No, need to get all testy, Blorpo,” Donder said and took– okay, I already hate this.
-It was funny but I’m already tired of saying Blorpo.
-What if he’s Flinch and I have to keep saying Blorpo for like 10 more seasons?
-“I liked the show, but one of the characters is named Blorpo and I just can’t take it seriously anymore.
-2 stars.”
+“No, need to get all testy, Blorpo,” Donder said, and took– Okay, I-I already hate this.
+It was funny, but I’m already tired of saying “Blorpo.”
+What if he’s Flinch, and I have to keep saying Blorpo for, like, ten more seasons?
+[Exaggerated, whiny voice.]
+“I liked the show, but one of the characters is named ‘Blorpo,’ and I just can’t take it seriously anymore.
+Two stars.”
+[Normal voice.]
+I don’t know what that voice was.
 How about… Chance and Shadow?
-Chris is Chance is Blorpo and Ryan is Donder is Shadow.
+Chris is Chance is Blorpo, and Ryan is Donder is Shadow.

 “They’ll team you up with someone for your first patrol.
-They’ll walk you around your area and tell you what they know, if they know anything at all.
-They’ll tell you the stuff that you might see and what to do about it,” Shadow said.
+They’ll walk you around your area, and tell you what they know, if they know anything at all.
+They’ll tell you about everything you might see, and what to do about it,” Shadow said.

-“If you ever see anything at all,” Chance added.
+“If you ever see anything at all,” Chance said.

 “Didn’t you tell me you’ve never seen anything, Hunter?”
 I asked.